 We've included The North Face Chilkat 400 in our review for the third year in a row.
 Its reign as our Editor's Choice Award winner has unfortunately come to an end, but this boot remains one of our tester's favorites.
-It's the second highest scorer in our side-by-side comparison testing and is also our favorite model for tackling trails, earning it our Top Pick for Winter Hiking Award.
-It features 400g of Primaloft Eco recycled insulation, making it the warmest boot in our review.
-It is waterproof, and as long as you size up, it is among the most comfortable winter hiking style boot we've tested.
+It's the second highest scorer in our side-by-side comparison testing and is suitable for pretty much anything you can think of.
+It features 400g of Primaloft Eco recycled insulation, making it plenty warm.
+It is fully waterproof, and it's among the most comfortable winter boots in this test.
 Its temperature-sensitive lugs scored near the top when it came to traction.
 If you see a pattern here, the Chilkat 400 scoring near the top in every metric, then you are starting to understand why we love this boot so much.

 The North Face Chilkat 400 Review

-Cons: Fit is short (order a size up), mildly laborious to tie
+Cons: Fit isn't very precise, mildly laborious to tie

 Manufacturer: The North Face